h2r/java_rosbridge/README.md

 java_rosbridge
 ==============

-Simple library using Jetty 9 to connect Java to a ROS Bridge server.
+A simple library using Jetty 9 to connect Java to a ROS Bridge server.
 Supports publishing and subscribing with different topic delegates.

 ## Compiling